Last updated: February 2026 to reflect how the One Big Beautiful Bill Act (OBBBA) impacts Dynasty Trust planning.

 Death and Taxes

-What is a dynasty trust
+What is a dynasty trust?

 A dynasty trust, also called a generations-skipping trust, is an irrevocable trust that lasts longer than one generation below the Grantor.
-The two main benefits of a Dynasty Trust are it allows the transfer of wealth from generation to generation, with minimal exposure to federal taxes while maintaining some control after the Grantor is long gone.
+The two main benefits of a Dynasty Trust are that it allows the transfer of wealth from generation to generation, with minimal exposure to federal taxes, while maintaining some control after the Grantor is long gone.

-The Grantor is the person who creates trust and decides what property to include and who the beneficiaries will be.
+The Grantor is the person who creates the trust and decides what property to include and who the beneficiaries will be.
 Irrevocable means the Grantor has no control over the assets.
 However, the Grantor can specify how the trust is managed through beneficiary distributions.
 The Grantor can place significant restrictions regarding where the money goes and how it gets spent.

-How long does a Dynast Trust Last?
+How long does a Dynasty Trust Last?

 Reasons to consider a dynasty trust